idjevm/BetterTouchTool/BetterTouchToolDocs/docs/floating_html_menu.md

 The most practical use in combination with the floating HTML menu is to call a named trigger (these can be configured in the "Other" tab in BTT.).
 If you want to do more dynamic things, have a look here:  [Java Script Bride Overview](floating_menu_javascript.md)

 **Advanced Tip:**
-If your named trigger executes a Apple or Shell Script, you can even pass a function, which will receive the result / return value of the script.
-Here is a quick example that gets the currently playing song of Spotify:
+If your named trigger executes a Apple or Shell Script that returns a value, you get that return value by passing a callback function.
+This callback function will receive the result / return value of the script that is assigned to your Named Trigger.
+Here is a quick example that gets the currently playing song from Spotify:

-You can easily do this from
 ```JavaScript
 window.BTT.callHandler('trigger_named',
     {